dogtagpki/pki/docs/installation/ca/Installing_CA_Clone.md

     --pkcs12-password-file pkcs12_password.conf
 ```

-Verify that the admin certificate can be used to access the CA clone by executing the following command:
+To verify that the admin certificate can be used to access the CA subsystem clone, execute the following command:

 ```
 $ pki -n caadmin ca-user-show caadmin